dlivinglabs/crc-bidar/Local descriptions of the agro-climatic conditions.md

-In this section we will use crop calendars co-produced with
+In this section we will use crop calendars, rituals and cultural practices that are syncretic and sopecfic the certain religions co-produced with farming communities.
+These become [[learning artefacts]]